 (I wonder if I have missed my calling as a Sharps wardrobe designer??
 I used to spend HOURS when I was little drawing scale plans of my bedroom and rearranging cut out furniture…)

 In our old house we had cupboards that were pretty much exactly the same width, but they were literally just a rail that went straight across, with a shelf above, so we had an awful lot of wasted space underneath.
-Picture if you will piles of old shoes, Christmas presents I bought last year and forgot about, washing that Fiancé has thought he can hide in the bottom of the wardrobe without me noticing, that sort of thing.
+Picture if you will piles of old shoes, Christmas presents I bought last year and forgot about, washing I’ve ruffed in because the laundry basket is full, that sort of thing.

 With this wardrobe design, the idea is that every little bit of space is utilised, so for the same space as in our old house, we get to store a lot more stuff.
-The shorter hanging rail is for shirts and skirts and the longer one is for dresses and suits.
-Fiancé has one of those funky trouser rails, as he’s a fan of a colourful trouser, and we have some additional drawers and shelves too.
+The shorter hanging rail is for tops and skirts and the longer one is for dresses.
+I also got one of those funky trouser rails, as I am a fan of a colourful trouser, and we have some additional drawers and shelves too.
 It’s VERY exciting.

 Once the Sharps wardrobe designer has mocked up your proposed wardrobes, you’ll then get a visit from a surveyor just to finalise the details, draw up accurate plans and just make sure that everything is doable from a technical point of view.
 The surveyor who came to see us was very thorough and talked us through exactly what we would need to do in advance and what to expect.
 The surveyor also creates accurate drawings and plans, so you can see what your wardrobes will look like in the space: